DataDog/hiring-engineers/answers.md

   2.B Install MySQL Database:

   You can monitor your database with small configuration changes to your agent.
-With simple .yaml configuration files, and some user
-  permisions, databases can be monitored in minutes.
+With simple .yaml configuration files and some user permisions, databases can be monitored in minutes.
 Example for mysql, the integration provides you 42 metrics to monitor.

   The following is an example of a MySql installation and the configuration of the datadog agent to support its integration.